-If you’re looking for an Oatly stock IPO, you might be in luck.
-While you’re not going to find a stock for them now, the rumors are swirling that they’ll IPO this year, 2021.
-As a result, you’ll be able to invest in them at that time.
+If you’re looking for an Oatly stock IPO, you’re in luck.
+They went public around May of 2021 and trade under the ticker $OTLY.
 Non dairy milks are becoming quite the thing lately.
 So being able to invest in the company of Oatly will be very tempting.

 Oatly is a Swedish-based company that is one of the leading names in the alternative milk industry; which is quickly becoming a staple at most grocery stores and restaurants.
 This particular brand specializes in oat milk and oat-based dairy alternatives.

 They have some big celebrity name-brand appeal behind it.
 We continue to learn more about the environmental consequences of dairy farming, as well as gaining access to healthier options.
 Therefore, the alternative dairy sector should continue to grow into the future.

 An estimated 68% of the world’s population suffers from one type of lactose intolerance or lactose malabsorption.
 Which illustrates just how much of a need for non-dairy milks there truly is.
 From oat to almond, cashew, coconut, and rice, the options for alternative milks continue to diversify as the global demand increases.
 Therefore, we could be seeing an Oatly stock IPO coming sooner rather than later.

 Companies are continuing to try and take advantage of a frothy market that’s filled with euphoria in the current environment of low interest rates and stimulus packages being injected into the economy.
 Could we see an opportunity to buy Oatly stock at some point this year?

 The most recent round of capital raising with investors has reported that Oatly is seeking a $10 billion valuation for its U.S. IPO.
 Which could come as early as May.